Frequently Asked Questions

 A: The lighthouse is solar powered by a bank of panels and batteries.
 We have a large inverter that provides 120V electricity.
 There is enough battery power to power the lights, fridge, TV and charge cell phones, tablets, etc. However- there is not enough power to operate items such as hair dryers, flat irons or extended use of the microwave.

 Q: Is food available and if not, what kitchen items are available?

 A: Your stay is "bring your own" food and beverages.
-Most guests bring food that can be grilled on the new gas grill or warmed in the oven.
-The kitchen is equipped with a small refrigerator, microwave, percolator style coffee pot, K Cup coffee maker, gas oven and cook top.
+Most guests bring food that can be grilled on the outdoor gas grill or warmed in the oven.
+The kitchen is equipped with a small refrigerator, microwave, percolator coffee pot, K Cup coffee maker, gas oven and cook top.
 We also have dinner plates, mugs, glasses, full cookware set, steak knives, forks, knives, cooking utensils, salt, pepper and various spices/seasonings.
 We also offer K-cups, sweeteners and ground coffee.
-We also provide paper towels, plates and cups.
+We also provide paper goods, plates and cups.

 Q: Is there fresh drinking water?

-Although we offer fresh, clean water from our sink via a battery operated pump, we do not recommend using it for drinking, however it can be used for washing, cooking, etc. We do include ample bottled water for our guests.
+Although we offer fresh, clean water from our sink via a battery operated pump, we do not recommend using it for drinking, however it can be used for washing, cooking, etc. We do include bottled water for our guests.
 We provide small hand towels for washing, but feel free to bring your own towels if preferred.

 Q: Are other people allowed to visit the lighthouse during our stay?